Hesperian Health Guides

 Malaria

-For severe malaria, anyone who is pregnant will need emergency treatment in a hospital or clinic with the same medicines used for any other adult.
+For severe malaria, anyone who is pregnant needs emergency treatment in a hospital or clinic with the same medicines used for any other adult.
 Signs of severe malaria include: mental confusion or convulsions, difficulty staying awake, repeated vomiting, difficulty or rapid breathing, and being too weak to sit or stand.

-With regular malaria, treating right away is important so that it does not get worse.
-During the first 3 months of pregnancy, usually malaria is treated with quinine and clindamycin, or quinine only.
-After 3 months, the treatment for malaria is the same as for any other adult in your region.
-In most countries, an artemisinin-based combination therapy, or ACT, will be used.
-There are many types of ACT and malaria treatment is not the same everywhere, so find out which medicines are used where you live.
+With regular (uncomplicated) malaria, treating right away is important so that it does not get worse.
+After the first 3 months of pregnancy, the treatment for malaria is the same as for any other adult in your region.
+In most countries, ACT (artemisinin-based combination therapy) will be used.
+There are many types of ACT and malaria treatment is not the same everywhere, so find out from the local health authority which medicines work where you live.
 Common ACT combinations are listed below.

-Common combinations of ACT include:
+Common ACT medicines to treat malaria include:

-• Artemether + lumefantrine
+• artemether + lumefantrine

-• Artesunate + amodiaquine
+• artesunate + amodiaquine

-• Artesunate + mefloquine
+• artesunate + pyronaridine

-• Artesunate with sulfadoxine + pyrimethamine
+• artesunate with sulfadoxine + pyrimethamine

-• Dihydroartemisinin + piperaquine
+• dihydroartemisinin + piperaquine

 MW Ch7 Page 98-1.png